maciejmiklas/jetman-in-space/README.md

 # Licensing
 - Source code in /src is licensed under Apache-2.0 (see LICENSE).
-- Game assets in /assets, /img and /templates are NOT open source.
+- Game assets in /assets are NOT open source.
 They are licensed under a restrictive license (see /assets/LICENSE-ASSETS.txt).
 - You may build the game for personal, non-commercial use.
 - You may not redistribute binaries or any assets from /assets without written permission.
 - For permissions beyond this license, contact jetman@miklas.biz